baruchel/vim-notebook/README.md

 rather than launching an interactive interpreter within a buffer, it keeps it in the background and makes it write into the buffer when the user needs it.

+Since version 1.2.0 the plugin is compatible with the [vim-markdown](https://github.com/tpope/vim-markdown) plugin (by Tim Pope).
+Fenced code blocks are now detected and correctly handled.

 Thus, Vim will behave like several well-known "notebook" software:

   * iPython Notebook